 President Donald Trump named him to his cabinet following the 2016 election, and in 2017 Benjamin Carson became the nation’s 17th Secretary of Housing and Urban Development.

-(Dr. Benjamin S. Carson was first interviewed by the American Academy of Achievement on June 29, 1996 in Sun Valley, Idaho, and again on June 7, 2002 in Dublin, Ireland.
+(Dr. Benjamin S. Carson was interviewed twice by the Academy of Achievement — on June 29, 1996, at the Achievement Summit in Sun Valley, Idaho, and on June 7, 2002, at the Summit in Dublin, Ireland.
 The following transcript draws on both interviews.)

 People often speak of brain surgery as the epitome of something difficult and hard to achieve.
 When did you first have a notion that you actually wanted to do this?